xXTeinsXx/COP2510/README.md

-Here's an improved README file with descriptions for each project:

 ## Programming Concepts I Projects

 This repository contains a collection of programs I created for my Programming Concepts I class.
 The projects cover a variety of topics, including: